shorelinesoftware/terraform-shoreline-module/examples/jvm_trace/README.md

 # Shoreline JVM-Trace OpPack

-This folder shows config and usage examples for the [jvm-trace OpPack](https://github.com/shorelinesoftware/terraform-shoreline-modules/tree/main/modules/ijvm-trace).
-For more detailed documentation, see the [shoreline docs](https://docs.shoreline.io/).
+This folder shows config and usage examples for the [jvm-trace OpPack](https://github.com/shorelinesoftware/terraform-shoreline-modules/tree/main/modules/jvm-trace).
+For more detailed documentation, see the [Shoreline docs](https://docs.shoreline.io/).

 This OpPack monitors JVM resources (nodes/pods/containers).
 If the monitored java processes exceed the defined memory limit,